ovidiuborze22/forum-master/README.md

 2. Allows users to create subforum
 3. Allows users to create posts
 4. Allows users to filter through posts
-5. Allows users to upvote posts and comments
+5. Allows users to upvote/downvote posts and comments
 6. Allows users to reply to comments
 7. Allows users to search for subforum
 8. Responsive
 9. Subforum moderators
 10. Subforum editing
 11. Image upload
-12. User can join subforum
+12. User can join subforum and more

 ## Development